gredss/business-analytics/excel-track/Retail Sales Performance Dashboard.md

 <img src="media/merged1.png" width="400"/>
 <img src="media/merged2.png" width="400"/>

 A single slicer can be connected to multiple PivotTables or charts, enabling synchronized data filtering across various visualizations.
 This is accomplished by right-clicking the slicer and selecting "Report Connections" to link the desired tables and charts.
-The resulting report provides a cohesive and interactive data analysis experience.W
+The resulting report provides a cohesive and interactive data analysis experience.